sbrzz/sbrzz.github.io/_posts/2025-05-24-from-weak-to-strong-the-theory-behind-boosting-superpower.md

 3. choose the scale factor $\alpha_t = \frac{1}{2} \ln \left( \frac{1 - \epsilon_t}{\epsilon_t} \right)$
 4. update the weights for all samples in the training set: $\displaystyle D_{t+1} = \frac{D_t\(i\)\exp(-\alpha_t y_i h_t\(x_i\) )}{Z_t}$ where $Z_t$ is a normalization factor so that $D_{t+1}$ is a distribution.

-After all the steps we have the final hypothesis for a sample $x \in X$, i.e. our classifier:
+After all the steps we have the final hypothesis for a sample $x \in X$, i.e. our *strong classifier*:

 $$
 \begin{align}H(x) = sign\left( \sum_{t=1}^{T}\alpha_t h_t(x) \right)\end{align}